chinapedia/wikipedia.abstract.en/Page/Reptile.md

 Metabolism

-Homeothermy-poikilothermy.pngs) of a typical reptile versus a similar size mammal as a function of core body temperature.
+s) of a typical reptile versus a similar size mammal as a function of core body temperature.
 The mammal has a much higher peak output, but can only function over a very narrow range of body temperature.]]

 Modern non-avian reptiles exhibit some form of cold-bloodedness (i.e. some mix of poikilothermy, ectothermy, and bradymetabolism) so that they have limited physiological means of keeping the body temperature constant and often rely on external sources of heat.
 Due to a less stable core temperature than birds and mammals, reptilian biochemistry requires enzymes capable of maintaining efficiency over a greater range of temperatures than in the case for warm-blooded animals.
 The optimum body temperature range varies with species, but is typically below that of warm-blooded animals; for many lizards, it falls in the 24°–35 °C (75°–95 °F) range,[97] while extreme heat-adapted species, like the American desert iguana _Dipsosaurus dorsalis_, can have optimal physiological temperatures in the mammalian range, between 35° and 40 °C (95° and 104 °F).[98]
 While the optimum temperature is often encountered when the animal is active, the low basal metabolism makes body temperature drop rapidly when the animal is inactive.